Almond and Raisin Oatmeal Cookies have a crunchy exterior with soft interior and loaded with plump raisins, almond slices, and oats.

 When creaming the butter and sugar together, you are using the sugar to incorporate air pockets into the butter, which will make your cookies light and crisp.
 Beat the butter and sugar for about 3 minutes until lighter and fluffier.
 Using cold butter will also help the cookies hold shape when baking.

 3. Choose your oats

-You can actually choose different type of oatmeal for this recipe.
-There are three main types of oatmeal to choose from: rolled oats, quick cooking oats, and instant oats.
+You can actually choose a different type of oatmeal for this recipe.
+There are three main types of oatmeal to choose from: rolled oats, quick-cooking oats, and instant oats.
 Rolled oats are less processed than quick oats, thus retaining more nutrients.
 When you make oatmeal cookies with rolled oat, the whole oats are clearly visible in the cookies and the cookies’ texture is slightly chewy.
-Quick cooking oats are rolled oats that have been broken down into smaller pieces and enables them to cook more quickly.
+Quick-cooking oats are rolled oats that have been broken down into smaller pieces and enables them to cook more quickly.
 They have a slightly finer texture and cookies that are made with this type of oats tend to look prettier because they give a baked good a very uniform texture.
-Lastly, instant oats are much finer than quick cooking oats and it is simply need hot water added.
+Lastly, instant oats are much finer than quick-cooking oats and it simply needs hot water added.
 They tend to absorb more moisture and can alter the texture of the cookies.